seldonian-toolkit/Engine/source/overview.rst

 		filename)

 In the first method, the comma-separated file (CSV) must have no header.
 Each row represents a single timestep and the columns must correspond to the episode index, observation, action, rewards, action probability.
+The observations can be arrays or single numbers.
 An example file with 10 episodes where observations and actions have integer types might look like this:

 .. code::